dagrha/pypia/README.md

-## Private Internet Access configuration scripts for various Linux distributions
+## Private Internet Access OpenVPN configuration package for various Linux distributions

-[Private Internet Access](https://www.privateinternetaccess.com/pages/buy-vpn/pypia) (PIA) provides high quality and inexpensive VPN services, but installing VPN routes on linux can be tedious or require the installation of third party software.
-The purpose of this repository is to host and maintain configuration scripts that will automatically populate NetworkManager VPN routes for use with PIA OpenVPN service on various Linux distributions and to avoid the installation of any third party programs.
+[Private Internet Access](https://www.privateinternetaccess.com/pages/buy-vpn/pypia) (PIA) provides high quality and inexpensive VPN services, but installing VPN routes on linux can be tedious or require the installation of third party applets.
+The purpose of this repository is to host and maintain a configuration package that will automatically populate NetworkManager keyfiles for use with PIA OpenVPN service on various Linux distributions and to avoid the installation of any third party applets.

-This project was originally a set of shell scripts under the name `PIA_install_scripts`, but the project now consists of a single python script, which I'm calling **pypia.py**.
-The shell scripts are still accessible in the /legacy_scripts/ directory but are no longer supported.

 ### pypia (`pypia.py`)
 #### Currently supported distributions